John Reeves (activist): Life

 Reeves was educated at Eton College and Merton College, Oxford, being elected in 1778 as a Fellow of The Queen's College, Oxford.
 In 1779 he was called to the bar and held the public offices counsel to the Royal Mint; law clerk to the Board of Trade; and superintendent of Aliens.
 Following the Gordon Riots of 1780, he drafted London and Westminster Police Bill 1785 at the request of Home Secretary Lord Sydney, which was defeated in British Parliament as too oppressive and resembling French police of the time, but passed in Ireland despite the opposition of local Whigs as the Dublin Police Act 1786, founding the first modern police force on the British Isles and providing inspiration for Robert Peel when he established later police forces in the UK).

-He also served two terms as Chief Justice of Newfoundland and Labrador (in the summers of 1791 and 1792) until returning to England to accept the post of Receiver of Public Offices—paymaster to the stipendiary magistrates that had been created under the Middlesex Justices Act of 1792.
+He also served two terms as Chief Justice of Newfoundland and Labrador (in the summers of 1791 and 1792) until returning to England to accept the post of Receiver of Public Offices—paymaster to the stipendiary magistrates that had been created under the Middlesex Justices Act 1792 (32 Geo.
+3. c.
+53).
 He was also elected as a Fellow of the Society of Antiquaries in 1789 and the next year was elected a Fellow of the Royal Society.
 In 1793 he was appointed as high steward of the Manor and Liberty of Savoy and the King's Printer in 1800.

 The Association

 Reeves campaigned against Jacobinism by founding at the Crown and Anchor tavern on 20 November 1792 the Association for Preserving Liberty and Property against Republicans and Levellers.
 According to Boyd Hilton, the Association was "staggeringly successful, outstripping even the Constitutional societies", with more than 2,000 local branches established before long.
 They disrupted radical meetings, attacked printers of Thomas Paine's works, initiated prosecutions for sedition and published loyalist pamphlets.
 The Crown and Anchor association met for the final time on 21 June 1793.
 These loyalist associations mostly disappeared within a year "after successfully suppressing the organizations of their opponents".
 The leading opposition Whig Charles James Fox denounced the Association's publications and claimed that had they been printed earlier in the century they would have been prosecuted as treasonable Jacobite tracts due to their advocacy of the divine right of kings.
-In a speech on 10 December 1795, Fox described the Association as a system designed to run the country through "the infamy of spies and intrigues".
+In a speech on 10 December 1795, Fox described the association as a system designed to run the country through "the infamy of spies and intrigues".

 Reeves was upset that he had received "not one single mark of civility" from William Pitt the Younger's government for his loyalist activities.
 Thereafter, Reeves held an animosity towards Pitt and was a supporter of the Addington administration in the early 19th century.
 William Cobbett claimed in 1830 that Reeves had told him that he hated the Pitt administration and its principles and that bitter experience had taught him that one must either kiss or kick the government's arse.